langjam/jam0002/motif/README.md

    `ababab`, is a checkerboard pattern with colors ["a", "b"] repeated 3 times, each has cell width of 1

-   `eeffggee`, is a checkerboard pattern with colors ["e", "f", "g"] repeated ~2 times (incomplete), each has cell width of 2
+   `eeff😃😃ee`, is a checkerboard pattern with colors ["e", "f", "😃"] repeated ~2 times (incomplete), each has cell width of 2

    A 12-pixel row ![image](./docs/checker.png) is a checkerboard pattern with colors [#FF0000, #00FF00, #0000FF] repeated twice, each has cell width of 2